The Problem with Eyewitness Testimony

 Do You or a Loved One Need Help?

 If you or a loved one have been accused of or charged with a crime, you will not want faulty eyewitness testimony to be the reason why you or your loved one are incorrectly sentenced or convicted.
-Make sure to reach out to the Law Offices of Michael T. Van Der Veen in Philadelphia to fight on your behalf and protect your rights both before trial and during trial.
+Make sure to reach out to van der Veen, Hartshorn, and Levin in Philadelphia to fight on your behalf and protect your rights both before trial and during trial.